December 15, 2016

 A multi-institutional team consisting of Plasma Science and Fusion Center research scientist Nathan Howard, Chris Holland (University of California, San Diego) and Jeff Candy (General Atomics), has received a prestigious INCITE leadership computing award.
 The team will receive 100,000,000 CPU hours on Oak Ridge National Laboratory’s Titan XK7 supercomputer for a fusion project entitled, “Understanding How Multiscale Transport Determines Confinement in Burning Plasmas.”

-The project will use a new gyrokinetic code for simulating plasma turbulence called CGYRO, recently developed at General Atomics, and specifically optimized for extreme computational problems presented by multiscale simulations.
+The project will use a new gyrokinetic code for simulating plasma turbulence called GYRO, recently developed at General Atomics, and specifically optimized for extreme computational problems presented by multiscale simulations.
 These simulations will study the impact of cross-scale coupling of ion and electron-scale turbulence in conditions relevant to burning plasmas, and will validate the gyrokinetic model through direct comparison with experimental measurements of heat and particle (impurity) transport, as observed in GA’s DIII-D tokamak fusion experiment.

 The completion of this work will begin to shed light on the dynamics of turbulence and on the multiscale nature of heat and particle transport in tokamaks.
 These phenomena must be understood in order to accurately predict the performance of future fusion reactors, including ITER, an international fusion experiment currently under construction in France.